-Intuitively, we think of F as a set of facilities and of c{xF} as the cost of serving a customer at x using the facilities in F. Then cost(F) is the overall service cost associated with F. The k-element set that achieves the minimum value of cost(F) is called the k-median of \mathcal{X} .
+Intuitively, we think of F as a set of facilities and of $c{xF}$ as the cost of serving a customer at x using the facilities in F. Then cost(F) is the overall service cost associated with F. The k-element set that achieves the minimum value of cost(F) is called the k-median of $\mathcal{X}$ .

 The k-median problem is a classical facility location problem and has a vast literature.
 Here, we review only the work most directly related to this paper.
-The problem is well known to be NP-hard, and extensive research has been done on approximation algorithms for the metric version.
-Arya et al. [1] show that the optimal solution can be approximated in polynomial time within ratio $3 + \varepsilon$, for any $\varepsilon > 0$, and this is the smallest approximation ratio known.
-Earlier, several approximation algorithms with constant, but somewhat larger approximation ratios appeared in the works by Charikar et al. [5], Charikar and Guha [4], and Jain and Vazirani [8].
+The problem is well known to be NPhard, and extensive research has been done on approximation algorithms for the metric version.
+Arya et al. [1] show that the optimal solution can be approximated in polynomial time within ratio $3 + \epsilon$ , for any $\epsilon > 0$ , and this is the smallest approximation ratio known.
+Earlier, several approximation algorithms with constant, but somewhat larger approximation ratios appeared in